LexiconGameTranslator/fe776br/README.md

 -----------------

 - The first time you try to build, then every time you edit any of the tables in the `tables` folder, launch the `tablebuilder.bat` before building.
   This will generate new, insertable `.casm` files for the assembler.
+  Mac/Linux users should use `tablebuilder.sh`.

 - Click the `build.bat` file to generate a copy of the current developper version of Lil' Manster.
   Mac/Linux users should instead use `build.sh`.

 - If no ROM is generated, consult the command line prompt and the `log.txt` file for possible error messages.